-(This course is offered online for the Organizational Management major.)
+(This course is offered online for the Business Degree Completion Program)

 Considering the pervasiveness of images in our media-saturated society, it is critical students understand how we interpret and make meaning out of what we see.
 Visual Literacy is the ability to understand meaning in a visual message/image, and also to express oneself in terms of images.
 In this class students will develop a variety of skills for observing, analyzing, critiquing and creating visual imagery.